16531 Woodward Avenue,

 No one has favorited this theater yet

-The Krim Theater, designed by Charles N. Agree in his usual Streamline Moderne style, opened in 1941.
+The Krim Theater, designed by Charles N. Agree in his usual Streamline Moderne style, opened April 26, 1941.
 It could seat over 760.

 During most of the 1950’s, the Krim Theater screened art and foreign fare, and featured a nearly year-long run of “Julius Caesar” with Marlon Brando, which outgrossed most of the downtown movie palaces.